zalando/logbook/README.md

 /appender>
 ```

-configure Logbook with a `LogbackLogstashSink`
+configure Logbook with a `LogstashLogbackSink`

 ```
-LogbackLogstashLogWriter logWriter = new DefaultLogbackLogstashHttpLogWriter();
+LogstashLogbackHttpLogWriter logWriter = new LogstashLogbackHttpLogWriter();
 HttpLogFormatter formatter = new JsonHttpLogFormatter();
-LogbackLogstashSink sink = new LogbackLogstashSink(formatter, logWriter);
+LogstashLogbackSink sink = new LogstashLogbackSink(formatter, logWriter);
 ```

 for outputs like